zulucoda/react-tunes-player/README.md

 [![Coverage Status](https://coveralls.io/repos/github/zulucoda/react-tunes-player/badge.svg?branch=master)](https://coveralls.io/github/zulucoda/react-tunes-player?branch=master)

 A simple .ogg/.mp3 player.
-This component uses Redux to store it's state.
+This component uses Redux to store its state.
-The benefit of using Redux is the ability of dispatching action to control the player functions.
+The benefit of using Redux is the ability to dispatch actions to control the player functions.

 #### Example
-- `pauseCurrentTune()` - This action creator will dispatched an action to pause current tune being played.
+- `pauseCurrentTune()` - This action creator will dispatch an action to pause current tune being played.
-- `playCurrentTune()` - This action creator will dispatched an action to play current tune being played.
+- `playCurrentTune()` - This action creator will dispatch an action to play the current tune being played.
-- `setNextTune()` - This action creator will dispatched an action to go to the next tune in the tunes list.
+- `setNextTune()` - This action creator will dispatch an action to go to the next tune in the tunes list.
-- `setPreviousTune()` - This action creator will dispatched an action to go to the previous tune in the tunes list.
+- `setPreviousTune()` - This action creator will dispatch an action to go to the previous tune in the tunes list.

 ## Demo
 [Demo - https://react-tunes-player.mfbproject.co.za/](https://react-tunes-player.mfbproject.co.za/)